florisvanvugt/inmotionpy/readme.md

 Full documentation can be found in [robot.html](robot.html) and [shm.html](shm.html) (to generate it type `make doc`).

 The robot C scripts are included in the subdirectory `robot/` and these need to be compiled.
-This, as well as some smaller administrative tasks, can be done by invoking the following command from the prompt:
+This, as well as some smaller administrative tasks, can be done by invoking the following command from the prompt (from the parent directory to `robot/`):

 ```
 make